iamrichleo/GutenbergPixabayImageSelector/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-The Pixabay Image Selector is a Gutenberg block plugin that communicates with the Pixabay Developer API (https://pixabay.com/service/about/api/) to fetch images for selection in the block editor.
-Users can search for images by typing a query into the search field.
-Clicking on an image will select it, and clicking save will persist the selected image into the saved content.
+The **Pixabay Image Selector** is a Gutenberg block plugin that integrates with the [Pixabay Developer API](https://pixabay.com/service/about/api/) to fetch and select images directly within the block editor.
+Users can search for images by entering a query in the search field.
+Clicking on an image selects it, and clicking "Save" persists the selected image into the saved content.

-This plugin is designed for use in the WordPress Gutenberg block editor, providing a seamless experience for users looking to enhance their content with beautiful images from Pixabay.
+This plugin enhances the WordPress Gutenberg block editor by allowing users to easily find and incorporate stunning images from Pixabay into their content.
+It utilizes React as its rendering engine.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/pixabay-image-selector` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin to your `/wp-content/plugins` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the **Plugins** screen in the WordPress Admin.

 == Development ==
-If you'd like to contribute or develop the plugin further:
+To contribute or further develop the plugin:
 1. Run `npm install` to download the necessary dependencies.
 2. Run `npm run build` to create a new build.
+3. Run `npm test` to execute Jest unit tests.

 == Frequently Asked Questions ==
 = How do I use this plugin? =
-Simply add the Pixabay Image Selector block in the Gutenberg editor, search for images, select your desired image, and save your changes.
+Add the **Pixabay Image Selector** block in the Gutenberg editor, search for images, select your desired image, and save your changes.

 == Changelog ==
 = 1.0.0 =